Removal of Part Lot Control

 • Survey sketch, in metric and prepared by an Ontario Land Surveyor

-• Draft or registered Reference Plan, in metric and prepared by an Ontario Land Surveyor
+• Deposited and Registered Reference Plan, in metric and prepared by an Ontario Land Surveyor

 Part Lot Control Application